-Understanding Visual Basic for Applications (VBA) Macro Attacks
+Understanding Visual Basic for Applications Macro Attacks

 When considering cybersecurity threats, it’s just as important to think about how an attacker breaches a network as it is to evaluate what information they might be targeting.
 One method for initial access that is particularly devious is the use of Visual Basic for Applications (VBA) macros in Microsoft Office products.
 VBA is the language Microsoft uses to enhance its software through customizable automation and scripting.
 Given Microsoft’s dominance in the operating system space, it’s no surprise that attackers target VBA to exploit today’s organization.